 Blue whale sculpture, National Museum of Nature & Science, Ueno

 The Science Museum's focus is primarily on the evolution of life on Earth, but its comprehensive permanent displays and exhibitions cater to nearly all aspects of scientific endeavor.
-For information on the current exhibition, go to What's on in Tokyo and Kyoto
+See what's on at the National Museum of Nature & Science, Ueno

 Open 9.30 a.m.- 4.50 p.m.
 (Last admittance at 4 p.m.)